info201b-au2022/project-JahMeat/docs/p01-proposal.md

 The primary question being asked in this project is how sports injures in the NBA can affect a given player's career and thus the impact on their long term health by measurement of life expectancy.
 It is important to conduct research and analyze data about the well-beings of competitive sports players to push overall medical incentives for sports medicine development and attention to creating better health plans.
 We plan to address this question by conducting a thorough analysis on NBA players who have been reported to suffer some form of injuries or illness that affected their participation in their careers as well as effects on their life expectancy.

 ## **Introduction**
   Basketball has always been an essential part of American sports.
-The National Basketball Association, NBA, has always been part of the top 3 big sports organization in attaining an ever growing popularity amongst pop culture and promotion of brands and industries in the U.S. However, with that much monetization and public supports, risks in player safety and implications on health and wellness arise when it comes to contact sports like basketball.
+The National Basketball Association, NBA, has always been part of the top 3 big sports organization in attaining an ever growing popularity amongst pop culture and promotion of brands and industries in the U.S. However, with that much monetization and public support, risks in player safety and implications on health and wellness arise when it comes to contact sports like basketball.
 In the world of NBA, players suffering from physical minor injuries are quite common.
-To an extent, the types of injuries can vary in a broad spectrum of fatality, resulting in shortening of life or imminent death.
-NBA players deserve better medical treatments and services for the risk they are willing to take for entertainment and the positive economic impact in the U.S. By developing this project, we hope to incentivize medical research in sports medicine and push for better health plans for NBA players as well as other players in prevalent sports in the U.S.
+To an extent, the type of injuries can vary in a broad spectrum of fatality, resulting in shortening of life or imminent death.
+NBA players deserve better medical treatments and services for the risk they are willing to take for the show and the positive impact on the U.S. economy.
+By developing this project, we hope to incentivize medical research in sports medicine and push for better health plans for NBA players as well as other players in prevalent sports in the U.S.

 ## **Problem Domain**
 #### Project framing